 Live tree, veteran tree, or woodland analysis

-Churchyard yew tree dating analysis
+Yew tree analysis

 The full colour illustrated reports explain the methods and results, and includes interpretation, discussion, a floorplan and photographic record of sampling locations.
 Reports are charged at £10 per copy. (click here for an example of one of our reports).
 Photographs, where supplied with posted samples are incorporated into the report to help identify timbers and location.
 Photographs of specific objects for dating provide an extremely useful means of identification and are normally incorporated into the certificate of dendrochronological provenance.